-17. Please indicate any other information which may appear to reflect unfavorably on the consideration of you as a Fellow and, on a separate sheet, any explanation you would like the College to consider.
+18. Please indicate any other information that may appear to reflect unfavorably on the consideration of you as a Fellow and, on a separate sheet, any explanation you would like the College to consider.

+19. Please indicate under which category you would like to be listed.

+Management

+Union

+In-House Management

+In-House Union

+Employee